Are you thinking about taking a day trip from Florence to Venice by train?

 Italo runs up to eight services a day between Florence Santa Maria and Venice.
 The journey time is 2 hours 16 minutes.
 As of October 2022, advance one-way fares start at €17

-However, at the time of writing, the first departure out of Santa Maria Novella is at 09:39, which is not ideal if you were hoping for an early start.
+However, at the time of writing, the first departure out of Santa Maria Novella is at 09:39, which is not ideal if you are hoping for an early start.
 Equally, the last train out of Venezia Santa Lucia departs just after 5 pm.

 Getting to Florence Santa Maria Novella Train Station